kellerflint/Course-Resources/content/SQL Analytics M4 - SQL Data Analytics Assignment.md

 - There is no one right or wrong answer to most of these.
 However queries should make good use of the statements we have learned so far `SELECT` `AS` `FROM` `WHERE` `GROUP BY` `HAVING` `ORDER BY` `LIMIT`.
 Not every query will require all of these to write, but most of these statements should be used at least once in your assignment.
 ### Questions:

+1. Which genre is most popular?
+	- *I changes this question because I think it is more difficult than I intended.
+You are welcome to still answer the old question if you like but you do not need to.*
-1. Which game has sold the most in each genre?
+	- *Original Questions: Which game has sold the most in each genre?*
-2. What platforms sell the most copies?
+3. What platforms sell the most copies?
-3. Which publishers are most relevant in each region?
+4. Which publishers are most relevant in each region?

 ### Format: